The 13th Annual ACC Meeting of the Minds will be held at Boston College

 Resume (optional, but recommended)

-Deadline is January 23, 2018*.
+No Longer Accepting Applications.
+Deadline was January 23, 2018*.
 This is a hard deadline and extensions will not be given.

 Students who submitted an application will be notified of a decision by 2/2/2018 (*deadlines updated 12/6/17)